Choose the Best Ultrasound Probe: Guide to Ultrasound Transducer Types

 Up until a few years ago.

 Then, a new type of crystal material and ultrasound probe technology appeared.
-That meant a dramatic improvement in image quality.
-You can read more about the technology in our blog post – Ultrasound Probe Technology.

-Any more differences?
+Any more ultrasound probe differences?

 Yes!